mozerpol/NotesFromLearning/MicrosemiNotes/README.md

 electrons, photons ...) into important part of micro-electronic device, such as in a microprocessor.
 SEUs do not destroy the circuits involved, but they can cause errors.

+Later at third page we can find a new abbreviations: <br/>
+1. EDAC - error detection and correction or error control.
+They're error control techniques that enable reliable delivery of digital data over unreliable communication channels.
+In other words, error detection is the detection of errors caused by noise or other impairments during transmission from the transmitter to the receiver, but error correction is the detection of errors and reconstruction of the original, error-free data.